 Simon Ingram: Like Earth Models, the Automata Paintings are based on game-like rules, in a framework similar to Conway’s, operating in a stepwise manner: if this square is coloured do that, if not do this.
 The Paintings were composed using an algorithmic system but produced manually.
 The Earth Models are computer generated and evolve in real time, and are much more complex in terms of their rules because they’re attempting to integrate this rule-based way of working with biological principles.

 Su Ballard: John-Paul, how did you work with Simon?

 John-Paul Pochin: Simon and I have similar backgrounds.
 Our interests in science, technology, and art mesh.
 We’ve both read a lot about regenerative agriculture.
 Simon comes at the project from painting and wanting to connect painting to technology.
 I come at it from physics and computer science.
 Simon initiated the project.
-He developed the overall idea and the look of the work, and I wrote the code.
+He came up with the initial idea of making a series of algorithmic plants.
+Together, we developed this idea and the way things would look.
+Then I wrote the code, while he built the computers and designed their Perspex cases.
 Of course, along the way, ideas emerged from writing the code, from understanding what’s possible and what’s not.
 We also talked with others, including Shane Ward, who works in regenerative agriculture.

 Su Ballard: Why produce these works as art?

 John-Paul Pochin: I don’t think there’s much point in doing anything unless it’s got a message.
 Earlier this week, I was protesting at Ravensdown, the synthetic-fertiliser factory in Nelson.
 We’ve been trying to shut the place down.
 It’s the kind of protest where you stand under a banner or chain yourself to a fence.
 The flip side is this work, where we’re explaining why.
 That’s what the Earth Models do.